 If you'd like to be considered for future opportunities, but don't see your perfect role here, please email your resume and cover letter to firstname.lastname@example.org and we'll keep your information on file for future consideration.
 Due to the high volume of applicants, only candidates selected for an interview will be contacted.
 Thank you for your understanding.

-The value of a Park Interpreter working in BC Parks is widespread.
-Interpreters strive to educate visitors about the natural and cultural history of the park, and to explain environmental concerns such as climate change, invasive species and the mountain pine beetle.
-Park Interpreters also act as a promotional asset for park visitors through their engaging programs, which greatly add to the visitor’s experience.
-Park Interpreters help park visitors appreciate the natural and cultural features that make each park a special place.
+Discover Parks Ambassadors strive to educate visitors about the natural and cultural history of the park, and to explain environmental concerns such as climate change, invasive species, and the mountain pine beetle.
+They also act as a promotional asset for park visitors through their engaging programs, which greatly add to the visitor’s experience.
+Discover Parks Ambassadors help park visitors appreciate the natural and cultural features that make each park a special place.

-The general roles and responsibilities for a Park Interpreter are diverse and include; research, program development, program advertising, promotion and the delivery of programs to the public.
-Interpreters are energetic, motivated individuals with a deep respect for the natural environment and a passion to share this with visitors.
+The general roles and responsibilities for a Discover Parks Ambassador are diverse, and include; research, program development, program advertising, promotion and the delivery of programs to the public.
+Ambassadors are energetic, motivated individuals with a deep respect for the natural environment and a passion to share this with visitors.

 - Host and present daytime and evening interpretive programs in parks, with an emphasis on family-friendly activities and presentations.

-- Work with the park operators and fellow park interpreters to develop general program outlines, and then tailor them specifically to the assigned region or park
+- Work with the park operators and fellow Discover Parks Ambassadors to develop general program outlines, and then tailor them specifically to the assigned region or park

 - Assist in developing and maintaining physically-distant programming for the safety of visitors

 - Maintain and inventory of supplies, and build a toolkit of programs and visual props for future years